-If CircuitPython is connected to a host computer, the connection will be maintained, and the system will not go into deep sleep.
+If CircuitPython is connected to a host computer via USB or BLE the first time a deep sleep is requested, the connection will be maintained and the system will not go into deep sleep.
 This allows the user to interrupt an existing program with ctrl-C, and to edit the files in CIRCUITPY, which would not be possible in true deep sleep.
-Thus, to use deep sleep and save significant power, you will need to disconnect from the host.